Yeah, try the food. It's one of the best in Latin America.

 But what I really liked the most was their food.
 Also try "chifa" which is Chinese food.
 Simply the best I ever tried. over 7 years ago

 If you Would like to trip around some far cities, the only way is by bus. i recommend the "Cruz del Sur" bus company.

 And for me, this are great places to visit:

 Nazca - fly over the Nazca lines

 Puno - the peruvian city of lake Titicaca, and there, visit the float islands called "urus", awesome!

 Yes, you can do all this route in 14 days.

-Good lucky and enjoy one of the most beautiful countries of the world ;) almost 7 years ago
+Good lucky and enjoy one of the most beautiful countries of the world ;) about 7 years ago

 Hi Sunshine81, I just spent 12 days in Peru.
 The distances are deceptively far between cities so I wouldn't try to pack too many places in, and rather enjoy a few places longer.
 Here is what I did: